 Jerusalem and Galilee, Israel

-Today we’re off to the Mar Elias Educational Institutions (MEEI-see picture at right) in Ibillin, Galilee, where we began a Forgiveness Program in their high school last year.
-This school year, eight high school teachers at MEEI are teaching forgiveness, involving about 600 students.
+Today we’re off to the Mar Elias Educational Institutions (MEEI-see picture at left) in Ibillin, Galilee, where we began a Forgiveness Program in their high school last year.
+This year, eight high school teachers at MEEI are teaching forgiveness, involving about 600 students.

 For example, a school system that encompasses Jerusalem, Jericho, and the West Bank today committed to forgiveness education for all students from pre-kindergarten through 12th grade – 20 schools and 10,000 students.
 I will try my best.
 They want me back in